Beautiful Chocolate Christmas Bundt Cake (Moist + Easy)

 Make Sugared Cranberries

 • Make the icing.
-Put chocolate and cream in a microwave-safe bowl or a small pot.
-Heat until the cream gets little bubbles at the edges.
-Take it off the heat (or remove from the microwave), then stir until the chocolate is all melted and it looks smooth.
-Pour this over the cake, letting it run down the sides.
+Combine the chocolate chips and heavy cream in a microwave-safe bowl or small saucepan.
+Heat until the cream bubbles around the edges, then remove from the heat.
+Stir until the chocolate is fully melted and the mixture is smooth.

 • Garnish and serve.
-Press sugared cranberries on top and let set before serving.
+Gently press the sugared cranberries onto the top of the cake.
+Allow the icing to set before slicing and serving.

 Notes